21 April 2026

 HAPAX is co-directed by Christiane Monarchi and Gordon MacDonald.
 HAPAX Magazine takes its name from the literary term ‘hapax legomenon’ describing something unique, new and ‘said only once’.
 Twice a year, HAPAX Magazine commissions artists and curators (£500 each) to produce new photographic projects which are shared only in the pages of the publication and not on the internet.

-A call-out for the next issue will be announced when publication dates for the eighth issue are confirmed.
+A call-out for the next issue will be announced when publication dates for the ninth issue are confirmed.
 The editors of HAPAX are interested in hearing from artists and curators working with photography in any form and encourage submissions from everyone, regardless of experience, qualification, nationality, geographical location or background.

 Issues of HAPAX are available for purchase from bookshops and online, and distributed by Public Knowledge Books.